Anny-Moon/PDB-parser_for_dummies/README.md

 The output is:
 ```
 Protein: 5dn7
-The first atom has number 345.
+The first CA atom has number 345.
-Missing atoms from 361 to 365 (5 atoms)
+Missing atoms from 361 to 365 (5 atoms).
-Missing atoms from 558 to 562 (5 atoms)
+Missing atoms from 558 to 562 (5 atoms).
-The last atom has number  594.
+The last CA atom has number  594.
-Number of C-alpha atoms in the model: 250
+Number of CA atoms in the model: 250.
 But there is data only for 240 of them.

 ***************************************